peterradv/Well-Influence-Analysis/README.md

 ## Simulation study

-The simulation study was designed to demonstrate the viability of WIA in terms of its "accuracy" compared to the cross validation based approach.
+The simulation study was designed to empirically demonstrate that WIA is a reasonable estimator of well influence when compared to the cross validation based approach.

 ## Shiny web application